 a.
 Fair value of financial instruments not measured at fair value b.
-Fair value of financial instruments measured at fair value on a recurring basis
+Categories of financial instruments

 Except the financial instruments measured at fair value, management believes the carrying amounts of financial assets and financial liabilities recognized in the consolidated financial statements which are not measured at fair value approximate their fair values.